-But there were bigger fish calling the shots.
-Fish who’d been itching for FDR’s death to align American foreign policy with the Nazis.
-Fish like W. Averill Harrimann who was appointed U.S. Ambassador to the Soviet Union by President Truman despite (or because of) the fact that he ran the notorious Union Bank in New York which funneled millions of dollars to Hitler’s coffers in direct violation of the Giving Aid and Comfort to the Enemy Act (Union Bank, in case you missed the first article I wrote in this series, was owned entirely by Fritz “I Paid Hitler” Thyssen who practically bankrolled the rise of the Third Reich single-handedly.
+But there were bigger fish calling the shots, fish who’d been itching for F.D.R.’s death to align American foreign policy with the Nazis; fish like W. Averill Harrimann who was appointed U.S. Ambassador to the Soviet Union by Truman despite (or because of) the fact that he ran the notorious Union Bank in New York which funneled millions of dollars to Hitler’s coffers in direct violation of the Giving Aid and Comfort to the Enemy Act (Union Bank, in case you missed the first article I wrote in this series, was owned entirely by Fritz “I Paid Hitler” Thyssen who practically bankrolled the rise of the Third Reich single-handedly.
 It was also run by Prescott Bush, W’s granddaddy).

-Also calling the shots were fish like General John Deane who ran the U.S. Embassy in Moscow as Commanding General of the U.S. Military Mission and the Joint Chiefs of Staff. and Gen. Edwin L. Seibert who was fully aware of the Gehlen operation in June 1945 and never “cleared it” with Gens.
+Also calling the shots were fish like General John Deane who ran the U.S. Embassy in Moscow as Commanding General of the U.S. Military Mission and the Joint Chiefs of Staff. and Gen. Edwin L. Seibert who was fully aware of the Gehlen operation in June 1945 and never bothered to inform Gens.
 Eisenhower, Bradley or Smith.

-1945 marked the birth of a shadow government within the United States, a government comprised of military intelligence offficers from the Joint Chiefs of Staff and the U.S. Armed Forces combined into the Joint Intelligence Committee (JIC), and a subcommitee of the JIC called the Joint Intelligence Objectives Committee (JIOC), overseen by the OSS to implement Operation Paperclip.
-And we need to understand 1945 to understand how we got where we are today.
+1945 marked the birth of a shadow government in the United States, a government comprised of military intelligence offficers from the Joint Chiefs of Staff and the U.S. Armed Forces combined into the Joint Intelligence Committee (J.I.C.), and a subcommitee called the Joint Intelligence Objectives Committee (J.I.O.C.), overseen by the O.S.S. to implement Operation Paperclip.
+We can’t understand our current dilemma without understanding how our democracy was hijacked.

-Now, before I continue, a word about the eight million pages of documentation declassifed by the CIA under the Nazi War Crimes Disclosure Act of 1998.
-Though I draw liberally from these documents, it’s important to note that they had to be pried from CIA hands by the Nazi War Criminals Records Interagency Work Group (IWG) established by Executive Order by President Clinton in 1998.
-Richard Ben-Veniste, a member of the IWG, echoed the frustration of the group aptly when he testified to the Subcommitte on National Security, Emerging Threats and International Relations Committee on Government Reform of the U.S. House of Representatives on March 2, 2005: “…depsite the fact that relevant records are in some cases more than 50 years old, the CIA balked at full compliance, causing a delay of more than a year in the IWG’s work.”
+Now before I continue, a word about the eight million pages of documentation declassifed by the C.I.A. under the Nazi War Crimes Disclosure Act of 1998.
+Though I draw liberally from these documents, it’s important to note that they had to be pried from C.I.A. hands by the Nazi War Criminals Records Interagency Work Group (IWG) established by Executive Order by President Clinton in 1998.
+Richard Ben-Veniste, a member of the IWG, echoed the group’s frustration aptly when he testified to the Subcommitte on National Security, Emerging Threats and International Relations Committee on Government Reform of the U.S. House of Representatives on March 2, 2005: “…depsite the fact that relevant records are in some cases more than 50 years old, the C.I.A. balked at full compliance, causing a delay of more than a year in the IWG’s work.”

 I know.
 A real shocker.

 The point is, anything could have happened to the documentation during that period, up to and including the production of fictitous documents that cast the agency in a better light.
-As I’ve stated, I find it hard to believe that an Army Captain like Boker, an interrogator, had to “convince American authority” to help a man of Gehlen’s rank at a time when those same authorities were granting de facto citizenship to hundreds, if not thousands, of Nazis.
+As I’ve stated, I find it hard to believe that an Army Captain like Boker, an interrogator, had to “convince higher American authority” to approve the de facto reassembly of Gehlen’s organization at a time when hundreds, if not thousands, of Nazis were being granted citizenship under aliases created by the J.O.I.C.
 Other documents in this release suffer a similar incredulity.
-In “Forging an Intelligence Parternship: CIA and the Origins of the BND 1945-49,” released in 2002, the CIA is described as having a “lack of enthusiasm” toward Gehlen’s organization and quotes a CIA officer updating Richard Helms as being “concerned about the political implications of sponsoring an organization that in the opinion of qualified observers constitutes a re-activation of the German Abwehr under American aegis.”
+In “Forging an Intelligence Parternship: C.I.A. and the Origins of the BND 1945-49,” released in 2002, the C.I.A. is described as having a “lack of enthusiasm” toward Gehlen’s organization and quotes a C.I.A. officer updating Richard Helms as being “concerned about the political implications of sponsoring an organization that in the opinion of qualified observers constitutes a re-activation of the German Abwehr under American aegis.”